Lycol50/ChillZone-PH-Bot/README.md

 This bot **ChillZone PH Bot** is under [**MIT**](https://github.com/Wonyoungieeeeeee/ChillZone-PH-Bot/blob/main/LICENSE) just click the color blue button for more Information

 ## Thank You
-Special Thanks to this guys:
+Special Thanks to this people who helped the bot:

 <table>
   <tr>